TonyKaravasilev/CryptoMananaDocs/docs/miscellaneous-examples.md

 This is because it may increase the entropy of the message (high disorder and low energy) and reduce repatriations.
 An interesting fact is that encryption by itself already increases the input message's entropy, but if you apply lossless compression algorithms (with full recovery), then you can avoid certain block or side-channel attacks.
-This comes with an increased size price of the ending cipherdata message.
+This comes with an increased size price of the ending cipher data message.
 Note that binary files or installation files are already files with high entropy, so you would not gain anything by compressing them first.
 For example, if you compress a simple image before encrypting it, you can have a lot of security gains.
-It is important to note that applying the compression after the encryption (opposite strategy) will not increase security, but just zip the file and make it bigger (since it is already with a high entropy).
+It is important to note that applying the compression after the encryption (opposite strategy) will not increase security, but just zip the file and make it bigger (since it is already with high entropy).
 Here is a simple example in which you can achieve that with the framework:

 {% include code_copy_header.html %}